hczhcz/mese-next-telegram/README.md

 5. Get MESE-Next Engine from our group or by contacting us;
 6. Put MESE-Next Engine under the same directory as MESE-Next Telegram Server's, and give it execution permission;
 7. Edit `config.js` if you want to change some configurations;
+8. Put your Telegram bot token in `token` under the same directory as MESE-Next Telegram Server's
-8. Now, you could run `tgmese.main.js` using Node.js.
+9. Now, you could run `tgmese.main.js` using Node.js.

 License
 ---